Remembering The Artists Of The Warsaw Uprising

 In the gate across the street, a concierge appears with a white-red flag on a stick.
 The canvas is terribly creased.
 'I kept it in the cellar for five years!' he yells across the entire neighbourhood.
 His cry is applauded.
 He triumphantly puts up the flag above the gate.

 A need for national symbols was commonly felt in society.
 The Home Army’s Bureau of Information and Propaganda soon set up its own art studios.
 Graphic designers, painters and interior designers devised emblems of the state, warning signs, information displays and even elements of the army uniform.
-One of the studios created an official poster with the white eagle on the red background, and the slogan 'Long live the Government of the Republic – Glory to the brave Home Army – 1 VIII 1944'.
+One of the studios created an official poster with the white eagle on the red background, together with the slogan: 'Long live the Government of the Republic – Glory to the brave Home Army – 1 VIII 1944'.

-From the first hours of the uprising, a group of visual artists was active in the Propaganda Department of the Home Army’s Main Headquarters.
+From the first hours of the Uprising, a group of visual artists was active in the Propaganda Department of the Home Army’s Main Headquarters.
 They were mostly people engaged in conspiracy, or solider artists who had been cut away from their troops.
 The Graphic Section was directed by Mieczysław Jurgielewicz (codename 'Narbutt') together with his co-director, Stanisław Tomaszewski (codename 'Miedza').
-Some members of the team included: Leon Michalski, Henryk Chmielewski (codename 'Jupiter'), Stanisław Fiszer, Jan Marcin Szancer, Aleksander Sołtan, Zofia Siemaszko and Jan Chrzan.
+Some of the members of the team included: Leon Michalski, Henryk Chmielewski (codename 'Jupiter'), Stanisław Fiszer, Jan Marcin Szancer, Aleksander Sołtan, Zofia Siemaszko and Jan Chrzan.

-In August 1944, while Irena Pokrzywnicka was painting the Holy Mary of the Home Army, a mine thrower tore down the ceiling of the studio in Warsaw, and wounded her.
+In August 1944, while Irena Pokrzywnicka was painting the Holy Mary of the Home Army, a mine thrower tore down the ceiling of the studio in Warsaw and wounded her.
 The painting was retrieved from under the rubble, and after its completion, it was displayed on field altars.
 In the ruins of her former studio, the artist also made thousands of copies of the painting, which were given out to soldiers.
 Irena Pokrzywnicka was awarded the Silver Cross of Merit with Swords.

-Various artists attempted to portray scenes of combat, to commemorate the experiences of both soldiers and civilians, and to portray their friends.
+Various artists attempted to portray scenes of combat, to commemorate the experiences of both soldiers and civilians and to portray their friends.

 Stanisław Kopf (codename 'Malarz') recalled: